gitshreevatsa/Pacifica-Nexus/README.md

 ## What Is This?

 Pacifica Nexus is a **professional trading terminal** built on top of the Pacifica Perpetual DEX on Solana.
-It is designed for traders who want more signal and less noise — combining real-time perpetual market data, large-trade whale detection, social trend analysis, and automated funding-rate arbitrage discovery into a single glassmorphic interface.
+It is designed for traders who want more signal and less noise — combining real-time perpetual market data, large-trade whale detection, social trend analysis, automated funding-rate arbitrage discovery, and intelligent risk management into a single glassmorphic interface.

-Built for the **Pacifica Hackathon** under builder code **POINTPULSE**.

 ---